addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

-Generally speaking, more developers opt for the first solution as:
+Generally speaking, more developers opt for Solution 1 or 5 as:

 * The majority of their views may already rely on being in the DOM in their render() method
 * When the OuterView is re-rendered, views don't have to be re-initialized where re-initialization has the potential to cause memory leaks and issues with existing bindings